SydneyOwl/cloudlog-helper/readme.md

 CPU and memory usage after 1 hour of operation are shown below.
 The CPU spikes correspond to decoding operations after a receive period.

 <img src="./md_assets/img_branchmark.png" width="30%" />

+## ❓ Known Issues

++ Double-clicking on QSO to view details does not work on Windows 7 and Linux.

 ## 🙏 Acknowledgments